 Best Things to do in Bogotá Colombia

-What makes Bogota most special for me personally, apart from its bohemian vibe and great people, is its extreme diversity and surprising contrasts.
+What makes Bogota most special for me, apart from its bohemian vibe and great people, is its extreme diversity and surprising contrasts.
 You can literally stumble upon a waterfall just 20 minutes by foot from the urban hustle and bustle, or feel like being in a tranquil small village with beautiful little houses and gardens just 5 minutes away from one of the most busy roads.
-That’s why Bogota started as a travel destination and turned into my adopted home.
+Walking through Bogotá is better than cinema!

 Plaza Bolivar, Bogotá Colombia